cloudnativetrainings/trainings/kkp_fundamentals/01-kubeone-cluster-setup/README.md

 cp -r $TRAINING_DIR/../k1_fundamentals/.secrets $TRAINING_DIR
 ```

->**Note - If you did the K1 fundamentals labs, please ensure that you destroyed the former KubeOne Cluster and DNS records with [../../k1_fundamentals/99_cluster-cleanup-or-pause](../../k1_fundamentals/99_cluster-cleanup-or-pause)!**
+>Note - If you did the K1 fundamentals labs, please ensure that you destroyed the former KubeOne Cluster and DNS records with the help of [cluster cleanup](../../k1_fundamentals/99_cluster-cleanup-or-pause)!

 ### Option-2 Create fresh credentials